The Importance of The XML Sitemap Priority and Changefreq Tags

 0:00 Listen to audio podcast

-Changefreq and Frequency
+Changefreq And Frequency

 We all know by now that the XML sitemap is a powerful tool for SEO.
 While the average user never looks at or even knows that a sitemap exists, Google certainly does.
 A sitemap is precisely that: a map of your site.
 It shows all the unique destinations a visitor can arrive at, from your homepage to your most hidden public subpage.